Homepage > Journal > The integration of Stripe payments in Django

-"Django Stripe," and "Stripe integration," "Stripe API" are phrases that are trending in the Google browser lately.
+"Django Stripe," "Stripe integration," "Stripe API," and "Django Stripe integration" are phrases that are trending in the Google browser lately.

 Since the topic of the Django framework is familiar to us – we have written about it in the articles "WordPress vs. Django" and "Applications written in Django" – this time, we decided to show its capabilities from a more practical perspective.

 The Stripe brand has joined the ranks of operators, platforms, gateways, and payment processors.
-It is recognized as one of the world's largest and most established Payment Service Provider (PSP).
+It is recognized as one of the world's largest and most established Payment Service Providers (PSP).

 The list of brands supported by Stripe includes Amazon, Google, Spotify, and Uber, among others.